Buyun-Liang/personal_page_hugo/content/publication/2023/PWCF_long/index.md

 ---
-title: 'NCVX: A User-Friendly and Scalable Package for Nonconvex Optimization in Machine Learning'
+title: 'Optimization and optimizers for adversarial robustness'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Hengyue Liang
   - buyun
+  - Le Peng
+  - Ying Cui
   - Tim Mitchell
   - Ju Sun